joinmassive/blog/internet-without-ads/README.markdown

 psychological experiments in service of a **28% higher engagement rate** year over year since 2017<sup><a href="#references">25–28</a></sup>.
-One of the few of these experiments Facebook data scientists have published reveals that the platform modifies the sentiment of user news feeds and that increasing the proportion of positive or, especially, negative posts results in more engaged (and emotional) users, measured by number (and type) of words posted.<sup><a href="#references">29</a></sup>
+One of the few of these experiments Facebook data scientists have published reveals that the platform modifies the sentiment of user news feeds and that increasing the proportion of positive or, especially, of negative posts results in more engaged (and emotional) users, measured by number (and type) of words posted.<sup><a href="#references">29</a></sup>

-Despite all that ad and social networks poke and prod you, internet advertising still isn’t very profitable other than for the biggest businesses.
+Despite all that ad and social networks poke and prod you, internet advertising isn’t very profitable except for the biggest businesses.
 The average app developer makes just **$0.05 per user per month** from ads.<sup><a href="#references">30</a></sup>

 ## A new way to make money and pay online